leSamo/ZKP-demo/README.md

 ### Deploying contracts
 There is an ERC20 contract prepared inside `token.sol`.
 This contract hooks onto the verifier contract and uses it to verify the proof.
 If the proof is valid, tokens are minted to the sender address.

-1. Delete the `out` file so that it does not interfere with contract deployment
-2. Start local network with `anvil`
+1. Start local network with `anvil` inside a second terminal window
-3. Deploy verifier contract with `forge create --rpc-url 127.0.0.1:8545 --private-key 0xac0974bec39a17e36ba4a6b4d238ff944bacb478cbed5efcae784d7bf4f2ff80 verifier.sol:Verifier`
+2. Deploy verifier contract with `forge create --rpc-url 127.0.0.1:8545 --private-key 0xac0974bec39a17e36ba4a6b4d238ff944bacb478cbed5efcae784d7bf4f2ff80 verifier/verifier.sol:Verifier`
-4. Deploy token contract with `forge create --rpc-url 127.0.0.1:8545 --private-key 0xac0974bec39a17e36ba4a6b4d238ff944bacb478cbed5efcae784d7bf4f2ff80 token.sol:Token --constructor-args <verifier contract address from the previous command> [55,77,143]` command
+3. Deploy token contract with `forge create --rpc-url 127.0.0.1:8545 --private-key 0xac0974bec39a17e36ba4a6b4d238ff944bacb478cbed5efcae784d7bf4f2ff80 verifier/token.sol:Token --constructor-args <verifier contract address from the previous command> [55,77,143]` command

 ## Prover side
 Perform these steps inside the `prover/` folder.
 You should have `proving.key` inside your `prover/` folder from the previous steps.